Testosterone is essential for maintaining muscle strength, bone density, stamina, libido, and sexual function in both men and

 increased risk of prostate cancer.
 In fact, the evidence is clear: It is LOW testosterone levels that increase the risk

 of prostate cancer!
 (See Testosterone for Life by Dr. Abraham Morgentaler.)
-The misconception that higher testosterone
+The misconception that higher

 As with other hormones, conventional medical opinion about testosterone is lagging way behind the scientific evidence.
 Here